john-positano/IlLumenNote/readme.md

 Frontend Engineers would find themselves working out of the `/public` folder, which is designed to be served statically.
 This static serving is covered by the built-in server included with PHP.

-Data for the application is fetched as JSON from Services.
-This JSON is essentially a Data View which is fed to a Controller which is manipulating the view DOM.
-So the Frontend MVC portion consists of Data Views and Client-side Controllers which interact with the Database Model (Backend) through Services.
+Data for the application is fetched as JSON Data Views through the use of Client-side HTTP Services.
+The objects that are parsed out of the incoming JSON form the scope of the frontend application.
+Client-side Controllers bind the Data Views to HTML Views.
+The Controllers interact with the Model RESTfully over HTTP.

 JWT is used to provide authentication and the `User` is contained as a claim of this token.
 The token interacts with a middleware in the backend.

 #### Backend

 Backend Engineers see Lumen Controllers manipulating Database Models to produce JSON Data Views.
 Eloquent was chosen to highlight a preferred choice of the Laravel community and to also simplify Query building.
 The models began simply, but listing the note author's name in the UI prompted a join between two tables.
-Sensitive information is also filtered.
+Sensitive database columns are also filtered.

 Middleware was written within the Lumen framework by including a package (Lcobucci/JWT) with exposed methods for signing/verifying tokens.
-The routes affected by this are included as a common route group.
+While the login page is not intercepted by authentication, virtually everything else must be authenticated.
+These routes are arranged into one, common route group.

-Since Client-side routing is abstracted by Angular.js in HTML5 Mode, some routes in the backend redirect to login arbitrarily.
+There are various routes that serve the homepage redundantly.
+This is to allow a small domain of paths to be controlled by AngularJS.
+Within the single page application, AngularJS manipulates the URL without page refresh.
+If the page is refreshed, the server sees a URL created by AngularJS and not Lumen.
+Serving `index.html` without redirect allows Angular to resume and route the application seamlessly.

 The Dashboard is a special route case where the Lumen View engine is invoked to provide basic includes.
 As well the result is further processed in Angular.js.
-This is done to demonstrate the possibility of both Frontend and Backend collaborating on a mutually understood view.
+This is done to demonstrate the possibility of both Frontend and Backend collaborating on a mutually understood interface at runtime without the use of AJAX.